getsidetrack/swiftui-pipify/README.md

 There is no reason to believe that any of this breaks Apple's App Store guidelines, but it's definitely not an expected use case and so developers should proceed with caution.

+⚠️ I haven't found an Apple App Store guideline which explicitly prevents this sort of behaviour, but there is
+[precedence](https://twitter.com/palmin/status/1440719449468772361) which suggests that extra evidence or functionality may be necessary to get it approved by Apple.
+Developers should proceed with caution.

 ## Thanks

 Credit goes to Akihiro Urushihara with [UIPiPView](https://github.com/uakihir0/UIPiPView) which was the inspiration for building